pricem14pc/eq-questionnaire-launcher/ci/README.md

 - REGION
 - IMAGE_TAG

-To deploy to a cluster you can run the following command
+	To deploy the app to the cluster via Concourse, use the following task command, specifying the `image_registry` and the `build_image_version` variables:

 ```sh
 PROJECT_ID=<project_id> \